 The above data covers the company overview.
 Next, let's move on to LinkedIn's job data and the scrapers built for it.

-You scrape [LinkedIn jobs data](https://scrapfly.io/use-case/jobs-web-scraping) from three public surfaces: job search results, individual job pages, and a single company's listings.
-Search and company listings come from LinkedIn's hidden `seeMoreJobPostings` API, while each job page keeps its full detail in an `application/ld+json` script tag you read straight from the HTML.
+You scrape [LinkedIn jobs data](https://scrapfly.io/use-case/jobs-web-scraping) from three public surfaces: search results, job pages, and a company's listings.
+Search and company lists use the hidden `seeMoreJobPostings` API; job pages expose `application/ld+json` data.

 ### Scraping LinkedIn Job Search Results